This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 The hubs and I have to be a bit creative to find space to have quiet conversation.
 The front porch after the littles go to bed is a great place for coffee and a nice chat.

-Pros of having a large family:
+Pros of living in a large family:

 There are more blessings in my large family than I can ever tell you, but to highlight a few…